110th Congress

 WASHINGTON, DC -- Congresswoman Linda Sánchez, Chairwoman of the House Judiciary Subcommittee on Commercial and Administrative Law (CAL), issued the following opening statement today at the CAL Subcommittee legislative hearing on H.R.
 3652, the "Protecting Employees and Retirees in Business Bankruptcies Act of 2007."

 WASHINGTON, D.C. -- U.S. Robert Menendez (D-NJ) and Rep. Linda T. Sánchez (CA-39) today introduced the Cure and Understanding through Research for Alzheimer's (La CURA) Act of 2008 to increase funding for the National Institutes of Health (NIH) and the Centers for Disease Control and Prevention (CDC) to conduct adequate Alzheimer's research, outreach, and education.
+Every 71 seconds, someone develops Alzheimer's disease, and by midcentury, someone will develop this disease every 33 seconds.

 Washington, DC -- Congresswoman Linda Sánchez (D-Lakewood) joined 16 of her colleagues to found the Congressional LGBT Equality Caucus in the U.S. House of Representatives today.
 The Congresswoman will serve as a vice chair of the caucus.